roomorama/Caldroid/README.md

 3) Weekday gridview: contains only 1 row and 7 columns.
 To display "SUN, MON, TUE, WED, THU, FRI, SAT"

-4) Dates gridview: contains dates within a month, and any dates in previous/ next month.
-This dates gridview is main component of this library.
+4) An infinite view pager that allow user to swipe left/right to change month.
+This library is taken from https://github.com/antonyt/InfiniteViewPager

+This infinite view pager recycles 4 fragment, each fragment contains a gridview with 7 columns to display the dates in month.
+Whenever user swipes different screen, the date grid views are updated.

 Others